- Controls tapeworms, intestinal worms, stomach worms and lungworms, plus liver flukes

 - Controls the fourth stage larvae of five key internal parasites and the inhibited larvae of Ostertagia ostertagi

-Dewormer for cattle and sheep is effective in the removal and control of liver flukes, stomach worms, tapeworms, intestinal worms and lungworms.
-Broad-spectrum anthelmintic for oral administration.
+Broad-spectrum anthelmintic for oral administration, effective in the removal and control of liver flukes, stomach worms, tapeworms, intestinal worms and lungworms in cattle and sheep.
+Also for treatment of adult liver flukes in non-lactating goats.

 Contains 113.6 mg albendazole per ml.

-Dosage: Cattle - 4 ml per 100 lbs body weight; Sheep - 0.75 ml per 25 lbs body weight.
-Slaughter withdrawal: Cattle - 27 days; Sheep - 7 days.
-Do not use in female dairy cattle of breeding age.
+Administer orally.
+Dosage: Cattle - 4 ml per 100 lbs body wt; Sheep - 0.75 ml per 25 lbs body wt; Goats - 4 ml per 100 lbs body wt.
+Do not use in female dairy cattle of breeding age or lactating does.

 Do not administer to female cattle during the first 45 days of pregnancy or for 45 days after removal of bulls.
 Do not administer to ewes during the first 30 days of pregnancy or for 30 days after removal of rams.